zuozhenggh/learning-library/content-management-library/apex-integration/setup-ocm/setup-ocm.md

 * Provision Oracle Content Management (Starter Edition)
 * Create IAM App for Integration(API Call)
 * Associate IAM App with OCM Instance

-### Prerequisites

-This lab assumes you have:
-* This lab requires completion of the Getting Started section in the Contents menu on the left.

 ## Task 1: Create an instance of Oracle Content Management